 - Change or correct any data we have about you

-- See what data we have about you.
+- See what data we hold about you

 Daily Posts collects only information that is necessary to process an order.
 All orders are processed through PayPal.
 All account information collected on this website is stored on PayPal’s secure site and is not available to Daily Posts computers or users.
-We only have access to the information that you provide for us to contact you and carry out your order.
+We only have access to the information that you provide for us, with which to contact you and process your order.

 Payment Flow and Delivery Policy

 - Content is ordered and delivered to clients through our online office.
-All orders are expected to have specific details covering the exact nature of the task to be done.
+All orders are expected to have specific details covering the exact nature of the task in question.
 This is referred to as the brief.
-The client is solely responsible for the brief and must make sure that it is a reflection of their requirements.
+The client is solely responsible for the brief and must make sure it is a reflection of their requirements.
 In settling any disputes arising from the delivered content, reference will be made to the original brief.
 We produce specific forms for different contact types to guide you on the information our writers will need.

 - Following the processing and confirmation of an order, we will supply the client with the content crafted to meet the brief outlined in the order, as has been reasonably interpreted by the writer(s) responsible for creating the content.